-Severity – this is roughly how many people are affected in your business, e.g.
+Roughly, this is how many people are affected by the incident, e.g.

-Impact – this roughly relates to how disruptive the incident is, e.g.
+Again, roughly speaking, this relates to how disruptive the incident is, e.g.

 We then apply our priority matrix as follows:

-Priority 2 – Internet access for the whole business seems slower than usual (everyone is affected, and efficiency is degraded)
+- Priority 2 – Internet access for the whole company seems slower than usual (everyone is affected, and efficiency is degraded)